kashanimorteza/rust_documents/modularity.md

 ## Paths
 Absolute

-    crate:: when referencing modules from the top level, especially across files. self:: for local submodules or internal structure within a file.
+    crate:: When referencing modules from the top level, especially across files. self::  For local submodules or internal structure within a file.

 ```rust
 // src/main.rs